 I am sometimes fascinated and sometimes frustrated by the gullibility of church folks.
 As one who visits many different streams in Christ's body, I have discovered that gullibility seems to be widely distributed throughout the various expressions of the church.
-Although some have suggested that the Pentecostal-Charimatic folks are more likely to be gullible and led astray into strange beliefs and behaviors, I haven't found that to be the case.
-Anti-supernatural folks are just as deceived as those who see God in everything supernatural, they are merely deceived about a different aspect of God's truth (a de-supernaturalized God is a serious deception and one that the devil loves to promote, methinks).
+Although some suggest that Pentecostal-Charimatic folks are more likely to be gullible and led astray into strange beliefs and behaviors, I haven't found that to be the case.
+Anti-supernatural folks are just as deceived as those who see God in everything supernatural!
+They are merely deceived about a different aspect of God's truth (a de-supernaturalized God is a serious deception and one that the devil loves to promote, methinks).

 With the increasingly unsettled nature of our times, people seem to be even more open to strange things.
 Jesus and His Apostles predicted this, of course, warning us that in the last days the enemy would ramp up his attempts to lead people astray (see, for example Jesus' discourses in Matthew 24 and Luke 21 and 1 Timothy 4:1 ff., 2 Timothy 3:1-9, etc.).

 So what are we to do about this?
 Certainly we are not to live in fear of deception, but just as certainly we do need to be sure that we become an increasingly discerning community.
-That's what Paul is saying to the Thessalonians in the passage I started with today.
-Writing to the community of believers in Thessalonica, Paul admonishes them, as a community, to be open to the supernatural work of the Holy Spirit but also to test everything, holding onto that which is good but discarding that which is evil.
-So part of our becoming a healthy Body of Christ requires us to to test things as a believing community.
+That's what Paul is saying to the Thessalonians in the passage above.
+Writing to the community of believers in Thessalonica, Paul admonishes them, as a community, to be open to the supernatural work of the Holy Spirit while also testing everything, holding onto that which is good but discarding that which is evil.
+It's clear, then, that an important part of our becoming a healthy community of believers requires us to to be testing things as a community.
 So how do we do that?
-What do we use as the measure for our testing?
+What measurements do we use for our testing?
 Here are a few of my thoughts.
-Note that I am assuming that this testing is being done by the community, not just by one self-appointed "guardian of truth"--no one can discern rightly apart from the larger Christian community, in my opinion.
+Note that I am assuming that this testing is being done by the community, not just by one self-appointed "guardian of truth"--no one can discern rightly apart from the larger Christian community.

 First, Paul himself gives us the first measurement in this passage from 1 Thessalonians: good and evil.
 This may seem like a no-brainer, but I have seen unthinking believers embrace things that, while not blatantly evil, clearly led in that direction.
-Usually the reason they had embraced such things was that they hadn't fully thought out the implications of what they were hearing, seeing, reading, etc. Testing something means using our minds to carry it out to its full and logical conclusion.
-Some things that start out looking good can end up looking pretty strange and downright evil if we do this.
+Usually the reason they embraced these things was that they hadn't fully thought out the implications of what they were hearing, seeing, reading, etc. Testing something means using our minds to carry it out to its full and logical conclusion.
+Some things that start out looking good can end up looking very strange or downright evil.

 Fourth, we can depend upon the spiritual gift of discernment.
-I personally think this is one of the most important gifts for believers to value and seek to function in, not just to detect error, however, but mostly to discern the good.
-But a believing community will also do well to pay attention to those credible people in their midst whose "discernment-o-meters" sound yellow alerts at various times.
+I personally think this is one of the most important gifts for believers to value and exercise, not just to detect error, however, but also to discern the good.
+A believing community will also do well to pay attention to those credible people in their midst whose "discernment-o-meters" sound yellow alerts at various times.

 I could go on with many more examples, but this is getting pretty long already.
 Can you tell I am passionate about this?
 Yes, Tom, the man who emphasizes intimacy with Papa God as primary, still very much believes that what we believe about God matters!
-Mere intellectual belief is, of course, a false teaching in and of itself, but that doesn't mean that some attention to thinking about what is true and trustworthy isn't necessary, especially for any community of believers.
-Paul made it clear that we are as Christ's people not only to be open to the supernatural working of the Spirit but also to be open to testing together everything that comes our way.
-Gullibility may be cute when we are pulling someone's leg for fun, but it can be dangerous when we are dealing with the deeper things of life.
+Mere intellectual belief is not biblical faith, but thinking about what is true and trustworthy is part of a healthy Christian life and healthy community of believers.
+Paul made it clear that we as Christ's people are not only to be open to the supernatural working of the Spirit but also to be open to testing everything that comes our way.
+Gullibility may be cute when we are teasing someone, but it can be dangerous when we are dealing with the deeper things of life.

 I will write more about all of this next week.
 This is part one :-)